How Do You Cancel A Credit Card?

 To prevent any chance of credit card fraud, cut up your credit card so it can't be used again.
 If you have a metal credit card, break out the tin snips or angle grinder.
 Your bank can also safely dispose of the card.

-Remember: Don't put your old card in the recycling bin or trash and walk away – you never know what an unscrupulous person could do with your information.
+Remember: Don't put your old card in the recycle or trash bin and walk away.
+You never know what an unscrupulous person could do with your information.

 Does cancelling a credit card hurt your credit score?